lilingxi01/bloark/README.md

 - **Fast**: The package is designed to be fast and can be easily optimized to process large datasets.
 - **Flexible**: The package is designed to be flexible and can be easily extended to support other types of blocks.
 - **Composable**: The package is designed to be composable and can be easily combined with other packages to build other datasets.

+## Roadmap

+- [ ] Finish building the default processor.
+- [ ] Finish integrating the default processor with the package.